Special treatment? How judges are handling Trump ahead of election.

 For this reason, among others, they believe the 11th Circuit should assign the case to a new judge.
 Mr. Smith, who is asking the appeals court to revive the case, is not making that argument.
 Whether she keeps the case or not – assuming the case is revived at all – some experts believe she has been giving Mr. Trump favorable treatment compared with other judges.

-“The argument [that] you should get special dispensation not [only] if you’re running for president but if you’re a former president ... neither of those arguments are consistent with the idea that nobody is above the law,” says Professor Sklansky.
+“The argument Judge Cannon made was you should get special dispensation not necessarily because you’re running for president but because you’re a former president,” says Professor Sklansky.
+“I think giving special dispensation either to presidential candidates or to former presidents is inconsistent with the idea that nobody is above the law.”

 Pace of criminal cases should be fair to both parties